The Terror of Hammerhand

 For children, the fostering of pro-social values, like altruism, and the rejection of antisocial values, like violence, are important elements in their development towards social competence.
 Children should be encouraged to engage in pro-social behavior in situations that call for it, and be made aware of the reasons and the moral and social principles for the behavior.

-This episode is very in keeping with the recurring themes of these early episodes – of particular note are the scenes where Lion-O meets the Unicorn Keepers for the first time, and one of the most interesting exchanges of dialogue in this episode is when the two Keepers talk about how Third Earth is changing into an ever more dangerous place.
+This episode is very in keeping with the recurring themes of these early episodes.
+Of particular note are the scenes where Lion-O meets the Unicorn Keepers for the first time, and one of the most interesting exchanges of dialogue in this episode is when the two Keepers talk about how Third Earth is changing into an ever more dangerous place.
 Whilst in this story the threat posed to their unicorns is actually a threat indigenous to Third Earth (namely the Berserkers), nonetheless these exchanges of dialogue highlight the “mood” of Third Earth’s people, a sense of unrest triggered by the arrival of the two conflicting alien races of ThunderCats and Mutants, and the awakening of the threat of Mumm-Ra.
-The impact that the ThunderCats’ arrival had on Third Earth is a theme gently touched upon throughout the series, and in particular in these early episodes – for all that the ThunderCats worked hard to protect the planet from evildoers, it’s not hard to play devil’s advocate and wonder whether Third Earth at this time would have been a safer and more peaceful planet had the ThunderCats not arrived.
+The impact that the ThunderCats’ arrival had on Third Earth is a theme gently touched upon throughout the series, and in particular in these early episodes.
+For all that the ThunderCats worked hard to protect the planet from evildoers, it’s not hard to play devil’s advocate and wonder whether Third Earth at this time would have been a safer and more peaceful planet had the ThunderCats not arrived.
 This is highlighted by the Unicorn Keepers’ initial mistrust of Lion-O upon meeting him for the first time, although their hostility is speedily quelled when Lion-O fights to defend their flock from Hammerhand and the Berserkers.

 Written by Chris (He-Fan)

-|This is the first episode of ThunderCats to not feature either Mumm-Ra or the Mutants at all – it also features the fewest number of ThunderCats so far in the series, with Tygra and the Thunderkittens all absent from the cast of this episode!|
+|This is the first episode of ThunderCats to not feature either Mumm-Ra or the Mutants at all.
+It also features the fewest number of ThunderCats so far in the series, with Tygra and the Thunderkittens all absent from the cast of this episode!|

-|In this episode, the Berserkers are defeated when Panthro creates a whirlpool and sinks their ship – later on in the series, in the episode “Spitting Image”, Mumm-Ra calls on Hammerhand’s ghost from the bottom of the sea to bring life to his clone of Panthro.
+|In this episode, the Berserkers are defeated when Panthro creates a whirlpool and sinks their ship.
+Later on in the series, in the episode “Spitting Image”, Mumm-Ra calls on Hammerhand’s ghost from the bottom of the sea to bring life to his clone of Panthro.
 It could be argued that, for Mumm-Ra to be calling on the ghost of Hammerhand, the Berserker must have drowned when the ship sank, meaning that this episode features a rare instance of one of the ThunderCats’ enemies actually being killed!|

-|In spite of this, Hammerhand and the Berserkers are mysteriously “resurrected” at the start of season 2, for the episode “ThunderCats Ho!
-Part 1”!
+|In spite of this, Hammerhand and the Berserkers are mysteriously “resurrected” at the start of Season 2, for the episode “ThunderCats Ho!
+Part One”!
 Hammerhand himself is shown with a new look, with a more mechanical-looking artificial arm.
-No explanation is ever given within the series as to how the Berserker was able to rise from the dead, or how he came to look so different.|
+No explanation is ever given within the series as to how the Berserker was able to rise from the dead, nor for how he came to look so different.|

 |Early production artwork exists of Hammerhand (with the character design used in this episode) posed with three other Berserkers.
-Whilst the Berserkers don’t possess the special powers seen in their season 2 counterparts, the designs of these three characters look very much like early character designs for Cruncher, Ram Bam and Top-Spinner!
+Whilst the Berserkers don’t possess the special powers seen in their Season 2 counterparts, the designs of these three characters look very much like early character designs for Cruncher, Ram Bam, and Top-Spinner!
 All three of these nameless Berserker characters would appear in this episode, but only Top-Spinner’s counterpart would have a speaking role.|

 |This is the second of two scripts to be written by the pairing of Ron Goulart and Julian P. Gardner, the first of those being “Trouble With Time”.
 Viewing the episodes by production order, this is the third episode in a row to be either written or co-written by Gardner, who would also add his name to another early season 1 episode, “Garden of Delights”, co-written with Barney Cohen.|

-|This episode marks the debut of the Thundertank’s “aquatic” feature – from time to time this feature would be used again during the series.|
+|This episode marks the debut of the ThunderTank’s aquatic mode, used from time to time in future episodes.|